 Overview

 Nepal is a dream destination for adventure seekers and culture lovers alike.
 Home to the mighty Himalayas, including Mount Everest, this country offers some of the world’s best trekking routes, ancient temples, and vibrant festivals.
-The capital, Kathmandu, is a bustling hub of spirituality and history, while places like Pokhara and Chitwan provide stunning landscapes and wildlife experiences.
-Whether you’re here for the mountains, the monasteries, or the mouthwatering momos, Nepal is packed with unforgettable experiences.
+The capital, Kathmandu, is a bustling hub of spirituality and history, while places like Pokhara and Chitwan National Park provide stunning landscapes and wildlife experiences.
+Whether you’re here for the mountains, the monasteries, or the mouthwatering momos, Nepal is packed with unforgettable experiences for anyone traveling to Nepal for the first time or returning for another trip to Nepal.

 Quick Facts About Nepal